-The differences in turnaround time between these two approaches is on an order of four magnitudes.
+The differences in turnaround time between these two approaches is on an order of three magnitudes.

 As the hardware of modern computers has evolved to being hundreds of billions times faster than the ones that put humans on the moon, these type of discrepancies have shrunk drastically.
 Gone are the days of timesharing, of waiting hours for even simple computations to return a result.
 Even cellphones are powerful enough to calculate every computation humanity had computed by the 20th century put together.

 Software, hasn’t perhaps moved forward as much.
 One could argue that not much have happened to solve the software crisis since ALGOL 68.
 Perhaps even worse is how little we have (collectively) learnt from the giants of that era.
 I want to exemplify two of these giants, and the lessons they can teach us.

 It was the worlds first real programmable mainframe computer, opening up the notion that computers could be reprogrammed to suit new problems instead of being replaced by newer models.
 The architecture of the system introduced a lot of standards that we still use today, such as 8-bit bytes, 32-bit words and more.